qJake/hacc.dev/faqs.md

 ## General Questions

-### Why is a long-lived access token (LLAT) required in Supervisor mode?

-The token that the Supervisor provides is only able to make server-to-server REST API calls.
-HACC makes a websocket connection directly from the tablet's browser interface to Home Assistant for top speed and performance when operating the dashboard.
-Unfortunately the Websocket API only accepts LLATs as security tokens, therefore we require an LLAT from the user in order to use the Websocket API.

 ### What do I do if HACC doesn't support a certain entity or tile type?

 No problem - just [submit an enhancement request](https://github.com/qJake/HADotNet.CommandCenter/issues/new?assignees=qJake&labels=enhancement&template=enhancement-request.md&title=){:target="_blank"}{:rel="nofollow"} on our GitHub page so that we can track the request!